top of page

 It is also important to allow them to process what they have discovered by discussing it with them, keeping journals, or encouraging them to create art relating to that subject.
 Allow time for them to think about what they learned, saw, smelled, felt, heard, or observed.

-They will then put their experiences away in their minds in an organized manner with numerous connections to it.
-If they have processes and experience they will be better able to call it up when they face a creative problem.
+They will then put their experiences away in their minds in an organized manner with numerous connections to them.
+If they have processed an experience they will be better able to call it up when they face a creative problem.
 Think of it as how important it is to take the time to organize the files on your computer.

 If you are more interested in the science of the brain and how creativity works, I recommend this video: